Features / One Question Interviews

 SPB: Do you make a conscious decision to reference or deviate from past material when working on Body Stuff?

 Reynolds: The Body Stuff approach is to make music from the gut, without consciously thinking about any other music at all.
-After it's made, then I can reflect and say, "Hey, this sounds like it's referencing this …
+After it's made, then I can reflect and say, "Hey, this sounds like it's …

 Read more